Add Your Availability To Paperbell

 So you don’t have to worry about fine-tuning your availability within Paperbell.
 Just make sure to block off any busy times in your synced Google Calendar and Paperbell will take care of the rest.

-Your “publish to” calendar is where client appointments booked by Paperbell will appear on your Google Calendar.
+Your “publish” calendar is where client appointments booked by Paperbell will appear on your Google Calendar.

 Want to know how your availability interacts with your synced Google Calendars?
 Or to see exactly when you’re available for your clients?